annuusshha/annuusshha/README.md

 <h4 align="center"> - ⚡ When I’m not in data mode, you’ll find me immersed in a good novel or grooving to my favorite jams. 🎶 </h4>

-<h3 align="center"> - 🙏🏻 Grateful for everything, especially for the journey so far. </h3>
+<h3 align="center"> - 🙏🏻 Grateful to God for everything, especially for the journey so far. </h3>

 <h2 align="center"> Check out my repositories down below, cheers! ⬇️ </h2>